heliosssssssssss/heliosssssssssss/home.md

 WECHAT: @helioslolxdd <br>
 ZALO @heliosfr <br>

+*If your auth-session resets or it says there is no blog posts, than the auth-session may have failed.
+You'll need to relogin*

 ***Yes I am aware I forked this bio from my Github.
 I'll change it at some point.***

 **ALERT !
 KNOWN ISSUES BELOW AND WILL BE FIXED**